(President 7/3/84; amended 10/95; 10/97; 3/10; 3/13; 8/14)

 - Professional and scientific staff.
 Disciplinary actions resulting from investigations of misconduct are taken by the vice president responsible for the unit employing the respondent staff member.

 - Merit staff.
-Disciplinary action resulting from investigations of misconduct involving merit staff personnel are taken in accordance with the collective bargaining agreement.
+Disciplinary action resulting from investigations of misconduct involving merit staff personnel are taken in accordance with the Regent Merit System Rules, with applicable appeal procedures including III-28 Conflict Management Resources for University Staff.

 - Graduate assistants.
-Disciplinary procedures, including dismissal of graduate assistants, is covered by III-12.4.
+Disciplinary procedures, including dismissal of graduate assistants, is covered by III-12.4 Graduate Assistant Dismissal Procedure.

 - Others.
 Disciplinary action related to other categories of individuals within the University, not covered in paragraphs (c) through (f) above, including postdoctoral trainees, professional students, and undergraduates, will be undertaken by the Executive Vice President and Provost or the vice president responsible for such individuals, as applicable.